Causal discovery under a confounder blanket: Proofs

 The completeness of our (R1) follows from the completeness of (R1) in \citet{entner2013}.
-That proof makes no use of the presumed ancestrality relationship between $X_1$ and $X_2$, except that their algorithm does not need to flip the roles of $X_1$ and $X_2$ when applying the rules.
-We do the flip, but as shown before, the algorithm remains sound.
+That proof makes no use of the presumed partial order between $X_1$ and $X_2$, except that their algorithm does not need to flip the roles of $X_1$ and $X_2$ when applying the rules.
+We do the flip, but as shown before, the rule remains sound.